TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/DNS_Spoofing.md

 - Q20.
 Will you get a spoofed response if you query the IP for www.google.com?
 Why?

 Parts of the instructions are copied from [DNS Local Lab by seedsecuritylabs.org](https://seedsecuritylabs.org/Labs_20.04/Files/DNS_Local/DNS_Local.pdf)

+### Submission For Lab 11:
+- Create a report with the screenshots and answer any questions in the lab above.
+- Submit your report to the Learning Hub in PDF format.